Big Brother and the Holding Company: 1987–present

-The latest incarnation began in 1987, and has been touring part-time ever since with most of its classic line-up; including Sam Andrew, Peter Albin, Dave Getz, and James Gurley.
+The latest incarnation began in 1987 and has been touring part-time ever since with most of its classic line-up, including Sam Andrew, Peter Albin, Dave Getz, and James Gurley.
 Gurley left in 1997 because he did not support his colleagues' idea to hire a female singer to replace Joplin.
 He was replaced by Tom Finch.
 Big Brother did not have a fixed lead singer until 2011; Michel Bastian, Lisa Battle, Halley DeVestern, Lisa Mills, Jane Kitto (Aus), Andra Mitrovich, Kacee Clanton, Sophia Ramos, Mary Bridget Davies, Duffy Bishop, Lana Spence, Chloe Lowery, Jane Myrenget, Lynn Asher, Kate Russo Thompson, Darby Gould, Maria Stanford, Jeri Verdi, and Superfly's Shiho Ochi were among the singers that have played in concerts with them.
-Cathy Richardson became the band's official lead singer in 2011, with Ben Nieves having replaced Finch as guitarist in 2008.
+Cathy Richardson became the band's official lead singer in 2011, with Ben Nieves replacing Finch as guitarist in 2008.
 Other guitarists performed and toured with Big Brother including Chad Quist, Joel Hoekstra, and even Kate Russo Thompson on electric violin as 2nd guitarist.
-In 1999 the band released the album Do What You Love, with Lisa Battle as the lead singer.
+In 1999 the band released the album Do What You Love with Lisa Battle as the lead singer.
 The album contains some new versions of songs like "Women is Loser".
 They recorded the live album Hold Me, with Sophia Ramos on lead vocals and Chad Quist on guitar, in Germany in 2005, and released it in 2006.
-In 2008 they released the two-CD set The Lost Tapes, with songs recorded at concerts between 1966 and 1967 in San Francisco, and featuring Janis Joplin as lead singer.
+In 2008 they released the two-CD set The Lost Tapes, with songs recorded at concerts in 1966 and 1967 in San Francisco featuring Janis Joplin as lead singer.
 Some songs had already been unofficial releases, but there are 12 never-before-released songs.

 Former guitarist James Gurley died on December 20, 2009, of a heart attack, just two days before his 70th birthday.
-Sam Andrew died on February 12, 2015, following complications from open-heart surgery due to a heart attack suffered ten weeks prior.
+Sam Andrew died on February 12, 2015, following complications from open-heart surgery; he had suffered a heart attack ten weeks prior.

-In October 2016, the band went to Europe for a short tour in the Netherlands, with the following line-up: Dave Getz on drums, Peter Albin on bass, Tom Finch on guitar, Kate Russo on electric violin, keyboards and vocals, and Eileen Humphreys on lead vocals.
+In October 2016, the band went to Europe for a short tour in the Netherlands with the following line-up: Dave Getz on drums, Peter Albin on bass, Tom Finch on guitar, Kate Russo on electric violin, keyboards and vocals, and Eileen Humphreys on lead vocals.
 Venues included the North Sea Jazz Club in Amsterdam, De Bosuil in Weert, Het Paard in The Hague and Luxor Live in Arnhem.
 "Big Brother And The Holding Co Live In The Lowlands" was released in 2017 on DVD and CD by Marista Records featuring this lineup in Weert.